 Application for transfer of course credit Requirements for transfer of summer/intersession courses Guidelines for transfer of pre-matriculation credit Application for transfer of pre-matriculation credit

-Completed forms, as well as catalogue descriptions or syllabi for all courses being considered, may be submitted in any of the following ways:
+Completed forms and catalogue descriptions or syllabi may be submitted in any of the following ways: In person

 Office of the Registrar

 - Courses must be comparable to those offered at Colgate and fit within the scope of our liberal arts curriculum.
 (Business, marketing, vocational or professional courses, and National Outdoor Leadership [NOLS] courses are examples of courses that will not be considered.)
 Additionally, Colgate does not award transfer credit for online courses, internships, independent studies, field research, or other experiential learning courses.
 (See Colgate University Catalogue for exceptions regarding Approved Programs.)